Maverick Dem senators meeting with Biden on spending plan

 It also claims other savings from stronger IRS tax enforcement and lowering prices Medicare pays for pharmaceuticals; it also asserts that the legislation itself would spark economic growth.

+In the Ways and Means panel's session, Republicans pushed to keep the corporate tax rate at 21%, where it was set by former President Donald Trump’s 2017 tax law.
+That effort, facing failure in the Democratic majority committee, sparked heated partisan debate over the role of business in the economy and the use of tax loopholes by big corporations to avoid liability.

+Republican lawmakers accused the Democrats of falsely portraying themselves as defenders of middle-income and working Americans.
+“We’re going to be destroying jobs in America,” said Rep. Drew Ferguson, R-Ga.

-Associated Press reporters Zeke Miller, Jonathan Lemire and Lisa Mascaro contributed to this report.
+Associated Press reporters Zeke Miller, Jonathan Lemire, Lisa Mascaro and Marcy Gordon contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.